First Year Engineering at the University of Windsor consists of about 50-60 hours per week. This includes the following:

 - Send an email to the Secretary to the Associate Dean Academic at email@example.com requesting the change

-However, if you have some questions about what you think might be the best and most suitable program for you, then it is suggested to make an appointment with an undergraduate advisor or the Department Head of the program you are interested in.
+However, if you have some questions about what you think might be the best and most suitable program for you, then it is suggested to make an appointment with an undergraduate program advisor or the Department Head of the program you are interested in.
+You can also meet with the Associate Dean of Student Affairs to discuss our programs.

-Under normal circumstances, as a student in Engineering at the University of Windsor, you have access to multiple computer labs equipped with the software required to complete your degree.
-At this time, the University is under an “Essential Service Model” and all courses for the Summer 2020 semester will be delivered online.
-In order to access classes and complete your coursework, you will need a computer and internet access.
+As a student in Engineering at the University of Windsor, you have access to multiple computer labs equipped with the software required to complete your degree.

 There are many manufacturers that have laptops that can meet these specifications.
 We recommend that you get one from Dell, Lenovo or Microsoft and purchase a 3 year warranty when you get the laptop.
 Your Internet speed should be 15 Mbps or greater.
 If you share your internet connection with other students, you may need more than 15 Mbps.
 You will want an unlimited usage plan if it’s available to you.